zerodayrat/ZeroDayRAT/README.md

 ### Talking about Personal Stuff:

-- 🌱 I’m currently a Bug Hunter
+- 👨‍💻 I’m currently a Bug Hunter
-- 👯 I’m looking to collaborate on Bug Bounty Hunting, CTF development or maybe on some other good projects.
+- ⚡ I’m looking to collaborate in Bug Bounty Hunting, CTF development or maybe on some other good projects.
-- ⚡ Eat :arrows_counterclockwise: Sleep :arrows_counterclockwise: Hack :arrows_counterclockwise: Repeat
+- 🐧 Eat :arrows_counterclockwise: Sleep :arrows_counterclockwise: Hack :arrows_counterclockwise: Repeat

 <br>